Long Subtraction Method

 • Borrowing from Zero: When borrowing from a column containing zero, you need to borrow from the next column to the left until you reach a non-zero digit.
 This can be a bit tricky but is manageable with practice.

-• Multiple Borrowings: Problems involving multiple borrowings can seem daunting, but breaking them down into individual steps, one column at a time, makes the process significantly easier.
+• Multiple Borrowings: Problems involving multiple borrowings can seem daunting, but breaking them down into individual steps, one column at a time, makes the process significantly easier And that's really what it comes down to..

 • Checking Your Work: Always check your answer by adding the difference to the subtrahend.
 The result should equal the minuend.
 This is a crucial step in ensuring accuracy.